- Postdoctoral associates

 See the academic honesty site for more information.

-The Graduate Organizing Group (GOG) lists all major non-academic amenities on the River Campus.
-Highlighted below are those of particular interest to postdoctoral trainees.
+Highlighted below are non-academic amenities of particular interest to postdoctoral trainees.

 - Chaplaincy services: Distinguished by the diversity of its members, the University of Rochester welcomes people of various faiths from around the world.